 This traditional risk stratification discounted the influence of tumor histology on tumor behavior and impact on patient prognosis.
 The five histologic subtypes encountered in medulloblastoma include:

 Recent transcriptional profiling studies derived from microarray data of large numbers of patients with medulloblastoma revealed clusters of patients with similar transcriptomes, proteomes, and cytogenetic signatures involving unique signal transduction pathways.
-This has led to the currently accepted classification system of medulloblastoma into four primary subgroups: (1) SHH, sonic hedgehog; (2) WNT, wingless; (3) non-SHH/WNT group 3; and (4) non-SHH/WNT group 4 (Gottardo et al., 2014; Taylor et al., 2012).
+This has led to the currently accepted classification system of medulloblastoma into four primary subgroups: (1) SHH, sonic hedgehog; (2) WNT, wingless; (3) non-SHH/WNT group 3; and (4) non-SHH/WNT group 4.
 Moreover, this system has not only augmented prognostication but has also facilitated the development of novel therapeutic options (discussed below).
+That said, the field of medulloblastoma is ever-evolving, and there may, in fact, be as many as 12 subtypes of medulloblastoma that cluster with high fidelity.

 Current treatment modalities for medulloblastoma combine surgical resection with chemotherapy and radiation.
 By traditional risk stratification, cure rates in the average-risk group reached three-quarters of patients.
 However, post-surgical treatment-related neurologic, cognitive, and endocrinologic sequelae, including intellectual retardation and growth hormone deficiency, remain a source of morbidity in up to 80% of survivors.
 The high-risk group experienced up to 50% mortality due not only to the presence of extraneural metastases at diagnosis but also due to their young age at diagnosis, which poses significant limitations to their therapeutic options, namely lower doses of radiation and chemotherapeutic agents.